A Weaker Notion of Atomicity in Integral Domains

-One can observe that the class of completely atomic domains includes U-FFD's.
+One can observe that the class of sub-atomic domains includes U-FFD's.
 The next result emphasizes this point and provides a natural analogue of \cite[Theorem 5.1]{AAZ90} in the non-atomic context.
 For the convenience of the reader, we include an adapted proof. \begin{Pro} Let $D$ be an integral domain.
-Then $D$ is a U-FFD if and only if $D$ is a completely atomic RIDF-domain. \end{Pro} \begin{proof} It is clear that an U-FFD is a RIDF-domain.
+Then $D$ is a U-FFD if and only if $D$ is a sub-atomic RIDF-domain. \end{Pro} \begin{proof} It is clear that an U-FFD is a RIDF-domain.
 Let $x$ be an atomic element of $D$, and let $y \in D \setminus U(D)$ and $z \in D$ be such that $x = yz$.
 Since $D$ has the U-FF property, $x$ has only finitely many nonassociate factorizations (resp., divisors) in $D$, and hence $y$ does as well.
 In particular, $y$ is also atomic in $D$.
-Thus, $D$ is a completely atomic domain.
+Thus, $D$ is a sub-atomic domain.